-Below are 8 Step Pre-Production Checklist For Best Results
+Below are 8 Steps Pre-Production Checklist For the Best Results

 So, you’ve decided to take on an animated project.
 That’s great news!
-Below are 8 key tips we’ve found are essential for any creator to check off before they hit the “Publish” button.
+Below are 8 essential tips for any creator to check off before they hit the “Publish” button.

 1. Be the leader and take control of your production.

 This point is #1 for us as it’s the #1 thing that kills projects.
 No leader, no progress.
-Having the desire to make a project is fantastic, but you need to make sure you actually have time to lead the project before you decide to jump in.
-Know than any project is going to take a good part of a year, or more, to complete it.
+Having the desire to make a project is fantastic but you must ensure you have time to lead the project before jumping in.
+Know that any project will take a good part of a year or more to complete.
 Then see what’s happening in your life for that foreseeable timeframe.
-Are you getting married, traveling out of the country for an extended period of time (no problem if you can continue to work/lead your project), or is crunch time going to kick in at work?
-You must be engaged and have the time or it’s not going to work.
-No one’s going to work if there is no leader driving the ship.
-If the ship has no captain, then the crew bails and it’s so much harder to try and re-engage them to come back.
+Are you getting married, travelling out of the country for an extended period (no problem if you can continue to work/lead your project), or will crunch time kick in at work?
+It would be best if you were engaged and had the time or it won’t work.
+No one’s going to work if no leader is driving the ship.
+If the craft has no captain the crew bails and it’s much harder to re-engage them to return.

 2. Set yourself up for success by having an attainable goal.

 Treat your project as a learning experience, not as the ultimate piece of a lifetime.
-Epic, LONG productions take a toll on everyone.
-Do something that takes 12 months or less and you’ll keep everyone motivated.
+Epic long productions take a toll on everyone.
+Do something that takes 12 months or less and keep everyone motivated.
 “What can I get done in 12 months?”
 If you’re doing a 3D project, I’d say no more than a minute.
-With volunteer projects, you’ll find it doesn’t run as smoothly as paid, professional gigs.
-If you DO have a budget, then this process and expectation can be increased per your budget and time demands.
-If you’re doing a 2D based project you can expect more but know that 2D animators are hard to come by and, again, if you have a budget will be much more willing to treat this as a freelance gig and give it their all.
+You’ll find it doesn’t run as smoothly with volunteer projects as paid, professional gigs.
+If you have a budget, then this process and expectation can be increased per your budget and time demands.
+If you’re doing a 2D-based project, you can expect more but know that 2D animators are hard to come by and again, if you have a budget, will be much more willing to treat this as a freelance gig and give it their all.
 2D takes fewer people in general than full-fledged 3D does.

 3. Inspire others to join your project via a pitch video.

-A pitch video is not an animatic video playing your piece or demo game.
-It’s meant to tell people, in your words, what you are attempting to accomplish, why you need their help and why they should join your project.
-This is your chance to show people who you are, your passion and who they will be working with.
-Finally, a pitch video allows you to check-in with yourself and make sure you have your ideas, motivation and drive in the right place.
-If you can’t, or don’t want to, make a pitch video then perhaps you shouldn’t tackle making an animated project.
+A pitch video is not an animatic video playing your piece or a demo game.
+It’s meant to tell people in your words what you are attempting to accomplish, why you need their help and why they should join your project.
+It is your chance to show people who you are, your passion and who they will work with.
+Finally, a pitch video allows you to check in with yourself and ensure your ideas, motivation, and drive are right.
+If you can’t, or don’t want to make a pitch video, perhaps you shouldn’t tackle doing an animated project.

 4. Preparing your project to get people interested.

 If you are not a concept designer, we encourage you to work with one to create at least one nice piece which you can use for the cover image of your project.
-You may want to consider having a budget for this too.
-If your project means that much to you and you want to attract talent to it, we say investing some money into it upfront makes sense.
+Consider having a budget for this too.
+If your project means that much to you and you want to attract talent to it, investing some money into it upfront makes sense.
 If you can get more than one great image that represents your project, then use it in the description of your project overview.

 Don’t skimp here.
 Write up what your project is about.
 Use paragraphs with headers.
 Use Bold text to separate each paragraph so it’s appealing and clear to read.
 So many people skimp here, and the problem is that people just pass your project right on by.
 If you don’t show much enthusiasm for your project, then they will not care to give it a second look.
 When you get people onto your Project Overview you want them to click the “apply” button.
 Don’t expect to get inquiries if your project is lacking.
 Put 30 minutes of effort into your project description and it’ll go a LONG way.